chinedufn/dipa/README.md

 You might make use of dipa as the underlying delta compression machinery in any application where clients need to be kept up to date with state from a server such as:

-- Multiplayer networked games
+- Multiplayer networked games and simulations

-- Real time databases
+- Real time client side views into server side data

 _Note that **dipa does not know anything about networks and has no networking code**.
 It is only focused on delta encoding._